NIT-Administrative-Systems/dynamic-forms/docs/install.md

 Out of the box, this controller will deny all requests.
 You need to implement the `authorizeFileAction` method to check a gate or perform some other authorization check.

 Depending on who will be uploading, you may also want to add the `auth` middleware to verify a user is logged in.

+For file uploads, S3 and direct server uploads are both options available in the builder.
+You can set the env variable `MIX_STORAGE_DEFAULT_VALUE` to `s3` or `url` if you do not need to give people a choice.